uiuc-focal-lab/CoMEt/README.md

 ## Adding a new cost model
 If you want to get CoMEt's explanations for a cost model that is not yet supported in this implementation (we currently support Ithemal and uiCA only), you need to make minor changes in the file `models/testing_models.py`.
 This file contains the functions which invoke various cost models.
 In order to add your cost model, edit the template function provided in the aforementioned file.
 You will need a helper function which will return the prediction made by your cost model for one input basic block.
 Please refer to the template for more guidance.
+After editing the `models/testing_models.py` file, you will need to add support for your cost model's name in the command line arguments shown in the sample invocation above.
 In case you face any trouble introducing a new cost, please create an issue and we will help you asap.

 ## How to cite?
 Thank you for your interest in CoMEt.
 If you use this work in your own research, please cite our paper.
 Thanks!